dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-5 Last Branch Record.md

 \personal{Untaken branches not being logged might add an additional burden for analysis but usually doesn’t complicate it too much.
 We can still unwind the LBR stack since we know that the control flow was sequential from TO\_IP(N-1) to FROM\_IP(N).}

 Starting from Haswell, LBR entry received additional components to detect branch misprediction.
-There is a dedicated bit for it in the LBR entry (see [@IntelSDM, Volume 3B, Chapter 17]).
+There is a dedicated bit for it in the LBR entry (see [@IntelOptimizationManual, Volume 3B, Chapter 17]).
 Since Skylake additional `LBR_INFO` component was added to the LBR entry, which has `Cycle Count` field that counts elapsed core clocks since the last update to the LBR stack.
 There are important applications to those additions, which we will discuss later.
-The exact format of LBR entry for a specific processor can be found in [@IntelSDM, Volume 3B, Chapters 17,18].
+The exact format of LBR entry for a specific processor can be found in [@IntelOptimizationManual, Volume 3B, Chapters 17,18].

 Users can make sure LBRs are enabled on their system by doing the following command: